towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ## Use operators

 `Operator` represents the basic unit of computation that is applied to the items in a `DataCollection`.
-There are many predefined Operators on [towhee hub](https://towhee.io), including the most popular deep learning model from the area of computer vision and natural language processing.
+There are many predefined Operators on [towhee hub](https://towhee.io), including the most popular deep learning model from computer vision and natural language processing.

 ### Towhee Operator